Pranoy71/Sentiment-navigator/README.md

-# Sentiment Insight
+# Sentiment navigator

-Sentiment Insight is a web application that allows users to predict the sentiment of a given text using pre-trained machine learning models.
+Sentiment navigator is a web application that allows users to predict the sentiment of a given text using pre-trained machine learning models.
 Users can input their text, choose a machine learning model, and receive sentiment predictions such as "joy", "anger", "fear", "love", "sadness", and "surprise".

 ## Features